 The voluntaryist creed, like ideas about gravity, Marxism, skiing, Christianity or cooking, is just that; an idea.
 We might also call voluntaryism a “theory” or “a way of life” or a “philosophy.”
 As with other “ideas” we ought to examine Voluntaryism and convince ourselves through logic, reason and evidence of it’s validity or invalidity as a way of life for ourselves.
 Let’s learn about Voluntaryism.

 We all have different backgrounds and values, some of us have spent our lifetime in left or right leaning groups.
-Voluntaryism is a subset of Anarcho-Capitalism, which is a subset of the freedom movement.
+Voluntaryism is a subset the freedom movement.
 It is an exciting journey and not a good fit for those of weak mind.
 It is for those with an open mind and a strong sense of morality.

 There are many great people involved in the freedom movement, and there is much information available.
 Here at Openly Voluntary, we want to help you with your investigation!

-I suggest that you are patient with yourself and the authors/speakers/producers of the information I recommend.
+I suggest that you be patient with yourself and with the authors/speakers/content producers I recommend.
 Some are long-winded, and like a typical book, 80% is “fluff” and 20% is the good stuff.
 You need not agree with each thing said.
 I ask that you just file it away in your brain as “undecided” and keep listening, reading or watching.